Mount McClintock: Berry Bastion

 A large, mostly ice-covered mountain with abrupt north facing rock cliffs.

-It rises to 3,144 m high between Mount Olympus and Mount McClintock.

-Named by US-ACAN after M. John Berry, Assistant Secretary for Policy, Management and Budget, United States Department of the Interior, 1997-2000.
+It rises to 3,144 m between Mount Olympus and Mount McClintock.
+Named by US-ACAN after M. John Berry, Assistant Secretary for Policy, Management and Budget, United States Department of the Interior, 1997–2000.

 Eastern features

 Features to the east of the mountain include:

 Dartmouth Peak

-A peak (3320 m high standing), 2.8 nmi east-northeast of Mount McClintock.
+A peak (3320 m), 2.8 nmi east-northeast of Mount McClintock.
 Named by US-ACAN in association with HMS Britannia after Dartmouth, a seaport of Devonshire, England, on the west bank of the River Dart estuary.

-From 1863 until 1905, British naval cadets (including some officers of Robert Falcon Scott's British National Antarctic Expedition, 1901-04) received Royal Navy officer training in His (Her) Majesty's Ship (HMS) Britannia, then berthed at Dartmouth.
+From 1863 until 1905, British naval cadets (including some officers of Robert Falcon Scott's British National Antarctic Expedition, 1901–04) received Royal Navy officer training in HMS Britannia, then berthed at Dartmouth.

 Warburton Ledge

-A massive flat ridge about 3200 m high that is ice covered and steep sided, located 4 nmi east of Mount McClintock.

-Named by US-ACAN after Joseph A. Warburton, Desert Research Institute, University of Nevada, Reno, United States Antarctic Research Program (United States ArmyRP) scientist in charge of the RISP meteorological program, 1974-75 field season.
+A massive flat ridge about 3200 m high that is ice-covered and steep-sided, located 4 nmi east of Mount McClintock.
+Named by US-ACAN after Joseph A. Warburton, Desert Research Institute, University of Nevada, Reno, United States Antarctic Research Program (United States ArmyRP) scientist in charge of the RISP meteorological program, 1974–75 field season.